nyiroteofil/nyiroteofil/README.md

 Hi I'm Teofil Nyirő and I am right now learning basic IT in highshool.
-After that I want to be a full stack software developer, you clould say that it's my dream job
+After that I want to be a full stack software developer, this is one of my biggest dream!